thedufer/networking-blog/_posts/2017-11-19-a-little-more-realistic.markdown

 reasonable confidence that messages received contain no errors.
 However, we will drop any message that does contain errors.

-There is a command implementing this protocol in my example node implementation under the name "ethernet".
+There is a command implementing this protocol in my example node implementation under the name "layer-one".
 It sends each line of input as a message.

 ### Next Up

 Now that I've exhausted my supply of prepared code, the next post won't be for a little while.
 For next time, I'm hoping to solve the problem of transmitting messages across a local network larger than a single connection, by using switches on non-endpoint nodes.
 We'll add persistent addresses (analogous to MAC addresses) to each node to help with this.